bartelsjoshuac/SAPG/AssuranceCases.md

-# Assurance Case for Software Security Engineering
+# Assurance Cases for Software Security Engineering
 <!---Expecations of Assignment for reference --->
 ## Part 1
 * Using your findings from the requirements assignment, develop five to six (depending on the number of team members) top-level claims.
 The number of top-level claims can be adjusted to the number of students in your team.
 List these claims in your report.